-We have currently published 4 SoundPeats headphones reviews.
+We have currently reviewed 4 SoundPeats headphones.
 They're an affordable brand that makes cheap headphones for sports and casual, everyday use.
 Some of their models are designed to look like popular headphones from other brands but at a fraction of their retail price.

 Compared to other brands

 - Good for Sports.
 Most headphones produced by SoundPeats are in-ear/earbud models, that are portable and stable for sports use.
 The greater majority of their current lineup are intended for working out, running and exercising.

 - Affordable Wireless Headphones.
 Soundpeats has some of the cheapest wireless headphones available on the market.
 They also do wireless headphones quite well with up-to-date Bluetooth versions, truly wireless models and good wireless range.